galacticcouncil/sdk/CONTRIBUTING.md

 ## Releasing

-1. Run changeset and specify package version & changelog
+1. Run changeset and specify new package version & change summary

 Note: If releasing multiple packages, you can run changeset just once if u wish to share changelog and version type, or